 This component serves as the theoretical foundation of the course.
 It is designed to be engaging and interactive, guiding you through a structured module that presents content in a progressive, decision-based format.
-You will navigate through a series of unfolding multiple-choice questions where every answer, whether correct or incorrect, is followed by a detailed narrative explanation.
+You will navigate through a series of unfolding multiple-choice questions, where every answer, whether correct or incorrect, is followed by a detailed narrative explanation.

 Core principles of stuttering treatment covered in the module include: